amvro23/biogas/README.md

 ![temp_profiles](https://user-images.githubusercontent.com/91277572/212485191-4104d19e-6dee-45e7-b38b-fd3a20d4a37e.png)

-The user can also have access to the values of conversions and yields (e.g., at T=950K).
+The user can also have access to the values of conversions (T=1000K)

 ```Python
 conversions = test_reac.conversion